 - Brief your new helper on your company’s health and safety policy.
 Make sure their equipment and working environment is fit for purpose.
 Provide whatever supervision and training they may need.

 - Get employers’ liability insurance.
 If you’re sued by a member of your workforce, employers’ liability insurance pays for your legal defence and any subsequent damages you’re liable for.
 It’s a legal requirement for any UK company with employees.
-You can be fined heavily (£2,500 a day) for not having it.
+And you can be fined heavily (£2,500 a day) for not having it.